History of Massachusetts: The new constitution

 Massachusetts was the first state in the United States to abolish slavery.
 (Vermont, which became part of the U.S. in 1791, abolished adult slavery somewhat earlier than Massachusetts, in 1777.)
 The new constitution also dropped any religious tests for political office, though local tax money had to be paid to support local churches.
 People who belonged to non-Congregational churches paid their tax money to their own church, and the churchless paid to the Congregationalists.
 Baptist leader Isaac Backus vigorously fought these provisions, arguing people should have freedom of choice regarding financial support of religion.
 Adams drafted most of the document and despite numerous amendments it still follows his line of thought.
 He distrusted utopians and pure democracy, and put his faith in a system of checks and balances; he admired the principles of the unwritten British Constitution.
 He insisted on a bicameral legislature which would represent both the gentlemen and the common citizen.
 Above all he insisted on a government by laws, not men.
-The constitution also changed the name of the Massachusetts Bay State to the Commonwealth of Massachusetts.
+The constitution also changed the name of the State of Massachusetts Bay to the Commonwealth of Massachusetts.
 Still in force, it is the oldest constitution in current use in the world.

+The 1780 constitution was highly influential upon the Constitution of the United States, which was drafted to create a strong federal government to replace the loose confederation of states.
+Massachusetts was the sixth state to ratify the new national constitution, on February 6, 1788; the new national government began operating in 1789.